run8/tomatoFighters/README.md

 # tomatoFighters
-pomodoro app: A simple iOS app that helps people set goals and manage time simply and easily
+pomodoro app: An iOS app that helps people set goals and manage time simply and easily